madnuttah/unbound-docker/doc/DETAILS.md

 ### Usage

 The most elegant way to get started is using [docker-compose](https://docs.docker.com/compose/).
-I have provided combined Pi-hole/Unbound [`docker-compose.yaml`](https://github.com/madnuttah/unbound-docker/tree/main/doc/examples/) samples which I'm using in slightly modified form that makes use of a combined [MACVLAN/Bridge](https://docs.docker.com/network/macvlan/) and a shim [Bridge](https://docs.docker.com/network/bridge/) network which must be adapted to your network environment and to suit your needs. **Especially all entries in angle brackets (<>) needs your very attention!**
+I have provided combined Pi-hole/Unbound [`docker-compose.yaml`](https://github.com/madnuttah/unbound-docker/tree/main/doc/examples/) samples which I'm using in slightly modified form that makes use of a combined [MACVLAN](https://docs.docker.com/network/macvlan/)/shim [Bridge](https://docs.docker.com/network/bridge/) network which must be adapted to your network environment and to suit your needs. **Especially all entries in angle brackets (<>) needs your very attention!**

 *I prefer using a combined MACVLAN/Bridge network configuration, but other network configurations will run as well.*

-You'll need an additional custom bridge network so your host is able communicate with the container and vice versa (updating the Docker host, etc.).
+You'll probably want an additional custom bridge network so your host is able communicate with the container and vice versa (for updating the Docker host, etc.).
 If you don't like to have an additional shim network, take a look at [this workaround](https://blog.oddbit.com/post/2018-03-12-using-docker-macvlan-networks/).

-Anyway, you can also spin up the container with the following command, `sudo` may apply:
+Anyway, you can also spin up the container with the following command:

 ```
 docker run --name unbound -d \